Our rating(4.3/5)

 You cannot connect Solo with point of sale equipment like a cash drawer, barcode scanner or kitchen printer.
 It is meant purely for card and mobile wallet transactions, not cash or POS setups where you scan products or print itemised receipts.

-For a start, SumUp Air only works when it’s connected with SumUp App on a phone or tablet connected to the internet.
+For a start, Solo Lite only works while connected with an app on a phone or tablet connected to the internet.
 Solo, on the other hand, works on its own.

-Because Air is only switched on when a transaction in SumUp App is ready for the card payment, the battery life of Air is much better than Solo at 500 transactions from a full charge.
+Because Solo Lite only switches on when the app is ready for the card payment, the battery life of Lite is much better than Solo at over 1000 transactions from a full charge.
 Transactions on Solo are created from start to finish via a power-consuming touchscreen, so it only lasts 100 transactions from a full charge (if you don’t have the screen on maximum brightness).

 Works without phone/tablet